Terkwood/hello-pi/README.md

 value for a set of pins.

-_These scripts use the legacy GPIO interface_ found in `/sys/class/gpio`, so if you're making an effort to understand the C API for GPIO, please make sure that you refer to the [current C API](https://www.kernel.org/doc/Documentation/gpio/consumer.txt).
+_These scripts use the legacy GPIO interface_ found in `/sys/class/gpio`, so if you're making an effort to understand the C API for GPIO, please make sure that you refer to the [updated documentation](https://www.kernel.org/doc/Documentation/gpio/consumer.txt).

 ## Thank You - Blink Freely!